jeanc18rlos/dental-vip-cms/src/pages/en/guarantees.md

-    it is undoubtedly one of the most important factors that differentiates one center from another.</p>\n <br> \n<p class=\"dv-subtitle text-left\"p> DENTAL VIP can offer you the best guarantee of any Dental Clinic in Caracas because we trust in the high level of our work, the quality of the materials we use and the precision of the dental technicians who labor in our prosthetic laboratory.</p> <br>  <p class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed further down.
+    it is undoubtedly one of the most important factors that differentiates one center from another.</p>\n <br> \n<p class=\"dv-subtitle text-left\"p> DENTAL VIP can offer you the best guarantee of any Dental Clinic in Caracas because we trust in the high level of our work, in the quality of the materials we use and in the precision of the dental technicians who labor in our prosthetic laboratory.</p>
+    <br>  <p class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments
+    fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed further down.
 This gives you that peace of mind that if anything is to happen, we will be here to solve it!</p>\n"
 bannerFooter:
   body: '<p  class="title text-left"> Are You in Search of Treatments Highly Specialized?</p>
     <p  class="subtitle text-left"> VISIT US IN CARACAS <b>WE CAN HELP YOU!</b> </p>